byrna287/scheduling/README.md

 VIDEO LINK:
 https://youtu.be/Ge61zXT_39g

 This is the repo for the C starter files.
 Read the details below carefully.
-Note: the details of the different algorithms required for both the solo and pairs versions of the project are [found in the project spec](https://ca216.computing.dcu.ie/assessments/scheduling-assignment/) Only implement the files for the project-type you are undertaking.
+Only implement the files for the project-type you are undertaking.

-Completing this project will require writing the following C files
+Completing this project will require writing the following C (or python) files

 schedule_fcfs.c
 schedule_sjf.c